 Exceptions to the College’s academic policies may be requested only by petition, which must be approved by the appropriate Associate Dean and the Registrar.
 This decision can be appealed to the Vice President of Academic Affairs.

 Student grades are available through the College’s web services.
 Students requiring a paper grade report may request one from the Registrar’s Office.
 A student may request a written evaluation of his/her work in any course.
 A student requesting a written evaluation must submit that request in writing to the faculty member.
 If an instructor is not responsive, the student can make the request to the appropriate Associate Dean.
 Students are entitled to examine and make copies of any graded examinations and papers not handed back in class.

 Students are expected to attend and participate in all dimensions of every course.
 A student’s grade in a course may include attendance, and these policies and grading procedures will be stated clearly in writing by the instructor in the course syllabus before the end of the add/drop period.
 Attendance policies may vary among instructors, and some courses may involve specified grade reductions for missed classes.
 It is the responsibility of each student to understand fully the attendance policies and procedures for every course in which the student is enrolled.

 New England College respects student absences from classes due to religious observances.
 In such cases, students are expected to notify their instructors prior to the anticipated absence.
 Making up missed assignments is the student’s responsibility.

 Withdrawals and Leaves of Absence

 A student who wishes to withdraw from the College during a semester must apply to Academic Advising.
-If the student is less than 18 years of age, or if his/her parent(s) will be billed for his/her tuition, the College must have evidence that the parent(s) is/are aware that the student is planning to withdraw.
+If the student is less than 18 years of age, the College must have evidence that the parent(s) is/are aware that the student is planning to withdraw.